prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 and build a framework that can solve this problem for good.
 In addition, all of these frameworks have major drawbacks:

-- Knit is under long term support with sparse updates and nearing an archive, in addition it introduces a hefty level of bloat, has subpar types;
+- Knit is has been archived, it introduces a hefty level of bloat and has subpar types;
 - Flamework requires TypeScript and is tightly coupled with its transformer;
 - Nevermore introduces an outrageous level of bloat and also harder to use, being geared primarily just for Quenty;